ssube/onnx-web/docs/user-guide.md

 ### Adding your own models

-You can convert and use your own models without making any code changes by adding them to a JSON or YAML file using the extras schema:
+You can convert and use your own models without making any code changes by copying [the `api/extras.json` file](../api/extras.json) and adding the models you would like to use:

 ```json
 {